As an Amazon Associate I earn from qualifying purchases.

 Mini Pumpkin Cheesecakes are cheesecake in cupcake form.
 They are sweet and creamy – the perfect fall dessert.
 Serve them plain or topped with whipped cream for an extra special treat.

 We love baking pumpkin treats.
-We have made pumpkin sheet cake with cream cheese frosting, glazed pumpkin spice cookies, pumpkin streusel coffee cake, chocolate pumpkin spice fudge, easy pumpkin chocolate chip muffins, and whole wheat pumpkin pancakes.
+We have made instant pot pumpkin cheesecake, pumpkin sheet cake with cream cheese frosting, glazed pumpkin spice cookies, pumpkin streusel coffee cake, chocolate pumpkin spice fudge, easy pumpkin chocolate chip muffins, and Pumpkin Monkey Bread.
 Today, we are excited to share our recipe for mini pumpkin cheesecakes!

 What makes these mini pumpkin cheesecakes special?

 The gingersnap bottom on these mini pumpkin cheesecakes takes some of the work out of making cheesecake – making it even more attainable for the amateur baker and a perfectly easy recipe to make with your kids.

 How to transport mini pumpkin cheesecakes?

 The pumpkin cheesecake recipe comes out creamy and smooth with the perfect amount of pumpkin spice flavor.
 Making them in pumpkin cheesecake cupcakes makes it easy to take them to a dinner party or potluck.
 We transport them in our cupcake carrier.